smeerpate/PRUPixels/README.md

         tee: /sys/class/remoteproc/remoteproc1/state: Invalid argument
         make: *** [Makefile:45: install_PRU0] Error 1
         ``, the PRU is probably not running.
 The PRU needs to be in the "running" state before using `make install_PRUx`
-- Set the pin IO matrix to connect the PRU output to pinP9_27: `config-pin P9_27 pruout`
+- Set the pin IO mux to connect the PRU output associated with `r30.t5` to pin P9_27: `config-pin P9_27 pruout`
-- Since in main.c, we have put some values in the shared memory, we should see the first 4 pixels light up blue, white, red, green respectively.
+- Since in main.c we have assigned values to the first 4 shared memory locations, we should see the first 4 pixels light up blue, white, red, green respectively.